 What is the cause of imposter syndrome?

-You might think it’s because of a disease, a mental illness, depression, or even general anxiety, but the reality is that imposter syndrome is not explicitly tied to these.
+You might think it’s because of a disease, a mental illness, depression, or even general anxiety, and yes they can all be a factor.
+However, imposter syndrome is not explicitly tied to these.

 In fact, imposter syndrome is incredibly common across all races, gender, age, and occupations, although it is more frequently experienced by people who are highly accomplished.
 The reason for this is they will often look at their peers and their success and feel that their peers are more deserving than they are themselves.